IMAGINARY/fluid-viz-midi/README.md

   available.
 - `midiChannelMask` (number; default: `1111111111111111`): Use the MIDI channels marked with `1`, ignore MIDI channels marked with `0`.
-Channel 1 corresponds to the leftmost character, Channel 16 to the rightmost.
+Channel 1 corresponds to the rightmost character, Channel 16 to the leftmost.
 - `pauseParameterAnimation` (boolean; default: `false`): Pause the built-in animation of the visualization parameters.
 - `splatGroupSize` (number; default: `64`): Control how many notes are rendered